shubham-koirala/METCompare/README.md

 ### **2. SINGLE_CELL**
 It includes following code files

-&nbsp;&nbsp;&nbsp;&nbsp;a.for building liver metastasis single cell atlas by integrating various single cell datasets (scArches).
+&nbsp;&nbsp;&nbsp;&nbsp;a. for building liver metastasis single cell atlas by integrating various single cell datasets (scArches).
 The liver metastasis single cell atlas can be downloaded from https://chenlab-data-public.s3.us-west2.amazonaws.com/LIVER_METASTASIS_ATLAS/Chen_LiverMetastasis_new.RData.

-&nbsp;&nbsp;&nbsp;&nbsp;b.sample code for inferring malignant cells from single cell atals (InferCNV)
+&nbsp;&nbsp;&nbsp;&nbsp;b.
+Sample code for inferring malignant cells from single cell atals (InferCNV)

-&nbsp;&nbsp;&nbsp;&nbsp;c.differential gene expression code used to generate ‘Primary vs Metastatic singnature’ by comparing only malignant cells (predicted by InferCNV using liver metastasis single cell atlas)
+&nbsp;&nbsp;&nbsp;&nbsp;c.
+Differential gene expression code used to generate ‘Primary vs Metastatic singnature’ by comparing only malignant cells (predicted by InferCNV using liver metastasis single cell atlas)

 ### **3. DRUG_STUDY**
 It includes data and code files:

-&nbsp;&nbsp;&nbsp;&nbsp;a.For predicting drugs which could induce primary to metastasis transformation.
+&nbsp;&nbsp;&nbsp;&nbsp;a.
+For predicting drugs which could induce primary to metastasis transformation.
 (It utilizes signatures created using liver metastasis single cell atlas)

-&nbsp;&nbsp;&nbsp;&nbsp;b.Possible role of antidiabetic drug Sitagliptin in Pancreatic cancer metastasis which utilizes FDA Adverse Event Reporting System (FAERS) data.
+&nbsp;&nbsp;&nbsp;&nbsp;b.
+Possible role of antidiabetic drug Sitagliptin in Pancreatic cancer metastasis which utilizes FDA Adverse Event Reporting System (FAERS) data.

 All R scripts were tested on R (version 4.1.1).
 Even R (version 3.5.1) is suitable to execute the codes.